Bracken Fern Fronds | Pteridium sp.

 - Tannin Level: Low

-- Tint Color: Very light straw to pale amber (minimal tint)
+- Tint Color: Very light yellow (minimal tint)

-- Durability: Moderate—fronds soften steadily; fragments integrate into the detritus layer over weeks
+- Durability: Moderate; fronds soften and fragment into the detritus layer over 2-3 weeks

 - Habitat Location: North America (temperate forest understory and riparian margins)

-- Optimal For: Bettas, rasboras, tetras, shrimp, small catfishes; bioactive terrariums with isopods/springtails
+- Optimal For: Bettas, rasboras, tetras, shrimp, small catfishes; bioactive vivariums with isopods and springtails

 - Size Range: Mixed sizes; finely divided fronds and larger leaf sections